12 Gym & Fitness Website Design Examples (2026)

 Culture-first messaging

-Nearly every strong gym site leads with identity and vibe, not equipment or class times.
+The strongest gym sites lead with identity and vibe, not equipment or class times.
 Nosotros says "Try Now Pay Later."
 JOHN REED says "Finally, a gym that doesn't suck."
 EVERYBODY says "your body is the boss."
-The equipment list lives on an interior page.
+Equipment lists live on interior pages.

 A low-barrier first step

 Most sites we reviewed offer a free trial, guest pass, or discounted intro before asking for a membership commitment.
 Nosotros stacks three risk-reducers (free trial, 30-day guarantee, transparent pricing).
-Studeo offers two free classes.
 Sites that jump straight to "Join Now" leave money on the table.

 Real photography over stock images